Contribution to the good health of people

 The company’s BCP was thus developed to protect both people and business from such emergencies.

-A crude drug warehouse in the aftermath of the Great East Japan Earthquake
+A crude drugs warehouse in the aftermath of the Great East Japan Earthquake

 Protecting the Lives of Employees